Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-sso-microsoft-entra-id.md

 | Microsoft Graph | Delegated | `User.Read` |

 :::info Why is `Directory.AccessAsUser.All` permission required?
-The reason why `Directory.Accessasuser.all` is required is because it lets dbt Cloud see what groups the user belongs to. dbt Cloud doesn't do anything more with those permissions.
-Setting up permissions this way lets the end users logging in not have to provide any more consent to get group info.
+`Directory.Accessasuser.all` is required is because it lets dbt Cloud see what groups the user belongs to. dbt Cloud doesn't use the permission for anything else.
+This setup avoids asking users for extra consent when they log in.
 :::

 16. Save these permissions, then click **Grant admin consent** to grant admin consent for this directory on behalf of all of your users.